ii35322/trademarkwebsite/README.md

-# tradmarkwebsite
+# trademarkwebsite

-run `python -m SimpleHTTPServer 8000`
+to start the server:

-and you should see the page in the browser with `0.0.0.0:8000`
+node app.js